-Although the Company will pursue the previously described methods to encourage customer retention and growth, it must also aggressively manage all discretionary spending.
-Supplier relationships and economies of scale will be leveraged to reduce overall cost ratios.
-Idle inventory levels within its stores will be maintained at optimum levels, balancing the need to provide customers with the choice and selection they require with the capital committed and management effort required to maintain this inventory.
-Other costs, especially labour, will be tightly controlled through centrally established thresholds, allowing spending to occur only when it will result in improved revenues.
-In addition, the Company will remediate and, if necessary, close underperforming stores, merging their portfolios with other nearby locations.
+Although the Company will pursue the previously described methods to encourage customer retention and growth, it must also responsibly manage all discretionary spending.
+Supplier relationships and economies of scale are leveraged to reduce overall cost ratios.
+Idle inventory levels are maintained at optimum levels, balancing the need to provide customers with the choice and selection they require with the capital committed and management effort required to maintain this inventory.
+Other costs, particularly labour, are tightly controlled centrally through established thresholds, allowing spending to occur only when it will result in improved revenues.
+In addition, the Company does remediate and, if necessary, close underperforming stores, merging their portfolios with other nearby locations.